-Inclusion AdvisersCognition and learning, Communication and interaction, Education and learning, Information and advice, Sensory and/or physical needs, Social, emotional and mental health difficulties
+Inclusion AdvisersCognition and learning, Communication and interaction, Education and learning, Information, advice and guidance, Sensory and/or physical needs, Social, emotional and mental health difficulties

 Through visits to settings, training, and local cluster meetings, we provide initial training and ongoing support to all staff in early years provision.